open-feature/openfeature.dev/blog/2025-03-19-devcycle-march-hackathon.md

 Think of the codemod platform as tooling around open-source code transformation tools like [jscodeshift](https://github.com/facebook/jscodeshift), while adding AI-powered tooling for generating codemods, plus an NPM-like repository for distributing them.

 Our first set of codemods focussed on helping teams transition their codebases from DevCycle or Launchdarkly Node.js SDKs to using the OpenFeature SDK, using the respective vendor’s OpenFeature Provider.
-To do this, we discovered it best to break down the problem into smaller, testable steps and then run all the codemods together in an workflow:
+To do this, we discovered it best to break down the problem into smaller, testable steps and then run all the codemods together in a workflow:

 - [Update Imports CodeMod](https://codemod.com/registry/devcycle-to-openfeature-nodejs-update-imports) - transforms file and packages imports to use OpenFeature + Provider.
 - [Initialization Transform](https://codemod.com/registry/devcycle-to-openfeature-nodejs-initialization-transform) - transforms the SDK initialization from using `initializeDevCycle()` to setting up the `DevCycleProvider` and creating the OpenFeature Client